-- Improve the discoverability of your data by hosting it in an easily accessible repository
+- Improving the discoverability of your data by hosting it in an easily accessible repository.

-- Make your data citable with a unique Digital Object Identifier (DOI) for your dataset
+- Making your data citable with a unique Digital Object Identifier (DOI) for your dataset.

-- Increase the pace of scientific advancement by enabling other researchers to build upon your work
+- Increasing the pace of scientific advancement by enabling other researchers to build upon your work.

-- Follow best practices of reproducible research by archiving your article’s underlying data
+- Following best practices of reproducible research by archiving your article’s underlying data.

-- Ensure long-term preservation and accessibility of your data through the repository’s archival curation
+- Ensuring long-term preservation and accessibility of your data through the repository’s archival curation.

-Authors who have published with IEEE in the past five years can upload their dataset to IEEE DataPort and link it to the article published in IEEE Xplore.
-IEEE Xplore articles with linked datasets have a Code & Datasets tab where readers can quickly access the dataset.
-Contact Melissa Handa to associate an IEEE DataPort dataset with a previously published article.
+- Authors who have published with IEEE in the past five years can upload their dataset to IEEE DataPort and link it to the article published in IEEE Xplore.
+Contact Melissa Handato associate an IEEE DataPort dataset with a previously published article.

 Authors who have published with IEEE in the past five years can upload their code to Code Ocean and link it to the article published in IEEE Xplore.
-IEEE Xplore articles with linked code have a Code & Datasets tab where readers can run the code without installing or downloading anything.
+Articles with linked code have a Code & Datasets tab where readers can run the code without installing or downloading anything.

 - Login or create an account on Code Ocean.
 Once you log in, you should arrive at your dashboard.